 The good news is that knowing the warning signs and acting on them helps to manage stress and prevent burnout.

-66 Sport has taught me that making a habit of investing in your wellbeing means you will have some to draw on when you are under the pump.
-That's why you've got to take time to look after yourself. ""
+Making a habit of investing in your wellbeing means you will have some to draw on when you are under the pump.

+That's why you've got to take time to look after yourself.